Should I Stay or Should I Go: Stellar Wind Retention and Expulsion in Massive Star Clusters: Stellar Wind Retention in Star Clusters

 \section{Stellar Wind Retention in Star Clusters}

 The mass injection properties, characterized here by the mass loss rates and wind velocities emanating from a coeval population of stars, change dramatically as the population evolves.
 Figure \ref{fig:fig1} shows the evolution of the average stellar wind parameters.
 As the wind velocities and stellar mass loss rates change, so does the ability of a cluster potential to retain the shocked stellar wind gas.
-Note that the differences between the turn off mass and population averaged prescriptions manifests itself predominately in the values of the wind velocity.
+Figure \ref{fig:fig1} clearly illustrates the differences between efficient (population averaged prescription which includes the kinetic energy injected by main sequence stars) and inefficient (turn off mass prescription which does not include the kinetic energy injected by main sequence stars) thermalization and mixing of stellar winds from stars of different masses.
+Note that the differences between the turn off mass and population averaged prescriptions manifest themselves predominately in the values of the population's averaged wind velocity as main sequence stars do not contribute to the total mass injection rate.

+Figure \ref{fig:fig1} depicts the wind properties as a function of time throughout the cluster's evolution.
+If the cluster has its gas removed by, for example, ram pressure stripping due to interaction with external gas \citep{priestley2011} or by additional gas heating processes, gas retention will commence without memory of any previous episode of mass accumulation.
+If however, the cluster potential is assumed to be non-evolving and isolated with no additional heating sources operating other than stellar winds, there will be some residual gas and the gas retention properties at a particular age will depend on the mass and energy injection history of the stellar members.
+We refer to these two extreme scenarios as mass retention without memory and with memory, respectively.

+A young cluster without gas retention memory, corresponding to time {\it A} in Figure \ref{fig:fig1}, with its high average wind velocity cannot retain gas effectively if $\sigma_v\ll v_w$.
+This is clearly seen in Figure \ref{fig:fig2} which shows the properties of the shocked stellar wind gas confined to a cluster potential characterized by $\sigma_v = 30 \, {\rm km/s}$ and $M_c = 10^7 \, M_\odot$ for both turn off mass and population averaged prescriptions ({\it red} curves).
+The flow in this case was evolved for $t_i=t_A=23$~Myrs as the average mass loss rates and wind velocities do not change appreciably over this time period.
+A young cluster is thus only able to retain a small quantity of high temperature gas in its inner region ($M_{\rm acc}/M_{\rm c} \approx 10^{-7}$), while further away gas is blown out of the system in a wind.